 - 'Liquor Advertising: Resolving the Clash Between 1st and 21st Amendment,' Note (New York University Law Review, April 1994)

 - North Atlantic Operating Company, Inc. et al. v.
 DRL Enterprises, Inc., 2016 TTAB LEXIS 282 (T.T.A.B.
-2016) – successfully represented petitioners-opposers in consolidated opposition and cancellation proceeding challenging claimed rights in the designations 1.0, 1.25 and 1.5 for cigarette rolling papers.
-Following trial, the Board issued a 98 page opinion holding that the decimal designations were generic or alternatively were descriptive without secondary meaning, cancelling applicant-registrant’s registrations for stylized versions of such designations and sustaining oppositions against its applications to register the decimals in standard character form.
+2016).
+Successfully represented opposers in opposition proceeding challenging claimed rights in the designations 1.25 and 1.5 for cigarette rolling papers.
+Following trial, the Board issued a 98 page opinion holding that the decimal designations were generic or alternatively were descriptive without secondary meaning.

 - New York Yankees Partnership v.
-IET Products and Services, Inc., 2015 TTAB LEXIS 96 (T.T.A.B.
-2015) – represented New York Yankees in successfully opposing applications to register applicant’s top hat design mark and THE HOUSE THAT JUICE BUILT word mark, which were purportedly intended to parody the Yankees’ primary logo top hat mark and THE HOUSE THAT RUTH BUILT word mark.
+IET Products and Services, Inc., 2015 TTAB LEXIS 114 U.S.P.Q.2d 1497 (T.T.A.B.
+2015).
+Represented New York Yankees in successfully opposing applications to register applicant’s top hat design mark and THE HOUSE THAT JUICE BUILT word mark, which were purportedly intended to parody the Yankees’ primary logo top hat mark and THE HOUSE THAT RUTH BUILT word mark.
 In a precedential ruling by a panel of seven judges, the Board found that applicant’s marks resulted in a likelihood of dilution by blurring of the New York Yankees baseball club’s famous trademarks.
 The Board ruled that the parody defense was inapplicable in Board proceedings involving claims of dilution because of an applicant’s necessary intention to use any applied for mark commercially as a trademark.

 - The Hershey Company v.
-Promotion In Motion, Inc., No. 07-CV-1601 (SDW) (D. N.J.
-2013) – represented defendant candy manufacturer in defeating Hershey’s claims for trademark infringement and dilution.
+Promotion In Motion, Inc., 07-CV-1601 (SDW) (D. N.J.
+2013).
+Represented defendant candy manufacturer in defeating Hershey’s claims for trademark infringement and dilution.
 Following bench trial, Court ruled that defendant’s proposed use of SWISSKISS for Swiss chocolates did not infringe or dilute Hershey’s KISSES trademarks.
 To read the decision, click here.

 - Wolfgang Puck v.
-W. Steak Corp., No. CV 08-3394 (GAF) (C.D.
+W. Steak Corp., CV 08-3394 (GAF) (C.D.
 Cal.
-2008) - defeated preliminary injunction motion by chef and restaurateur Wolfgang Puck seeking to prevent opening of restaurant in Beverly Hills, California under the name 'Wolfgang's Steakhouse by Wolfgang Zwiener.'
+2008).
+Defeated preliminary injunction motion by chef and restaurateur Wolfgang Puck seeking to prevent opening of restaurant in Beverly Hills, California under the name 'Wolfgang's Steakhouse by Wolfgang Zwiener.'
 Court held that parties' agreement permitted use of the selected name notwithstanding any evidence of confusion in the marketplace.

 - Sanofi-Aventis v.
 Advancis Corp., 453 F. Supp.2d 834 (D. Del.
 2006) - represented multi-national drug manufacturer in successful trademark infringement suit against publicly traded start-up drug company.
 After bench trial, Court held that ADVANCIS name was confusingly similar to AVENTIS trademark, and also violated state dilution laws.